on-the-run/webpage/index.md

 ## Bio
-Yiyang Chang is a Ph.D. student in the School of Electrical and Computer Engineering at Purdue University, advised by Professor Sanjay Rao.
+Yiyang Chang is a Ph.D.
+Candidate in the School of Electrical and Computer Engineering at Purdue University, advised by Professor Sanjay Rao.
 He obtained his B.S. degree from School of EECS, Peking University.
 His research currently focuses on network synthesis and validation with